fmalee/symfony-docs-cn/form/data_transformers.rst

 .. index::
    single: Form; Data transformers

+如何使用数据转换器
+============================

     How to Use Data Transformers
-============================

 Data transformers are used to translate the data for a field into a format that can be displayed in a form (and back on submit).
 They're already used internally for